Robert Wilfort

-Robert Kenneth Wilfort (born 20 April 1977) is a Welsh actor from Porthcawl, who has made many appearances on British television and film.
+Robert Wilfort is a Welsh actor from Porthcawl, who has made many appearances on British television and film.
 He is best known for his role as Jason West in BBC's Gavin & Stacey.
 His other television appearances have included roles in series such as Wolf Hall and Bridgerton.

 Early life

 Wilfort was born in Porthcawl, Wales and now lives in South England with his long-term partner.

 Career

 Wilfort's film roles have included Dr Simon Griffith in Mike Leigh's All or Nothing (2002) and Rita Skeeter's photographer in Harry Potter and the Goblet of Fire (2005).
 He also had a minor role in The Libertine (2004) and co-starred in Man Up (2015).

 Wilfort played the history teacher Tom Barkley in the E4 teen drama series Skins and Mr Fisher in BBC's White Van Man.
 He also has a recurring role as Jason West in the BAFTA award-winning TV show Gavin & Stacey, the role for which he is best known.

 In 2008, he appeared in his underwear in an advert for Barclaycard, where he descends an enormous water slide from his city office, all the way through the city and back to his home.
 In addition, he featured in adverts for Crunchy Nut cereal and the London recycling campaign.

 Since 2015, Wilfort has been the voice of Samson (UK/US) in the CGI series of Thomas & Friends.
 Also in 2015 he appeared as George Cavendish in the BBC's adaptation of Hilary Mantel's novel Wolf Hall and in Bridgerton.
 In 2015 and 2016 he played Bob Cratchit in the BBC drama Dickensian.